89luca89/distrobox/docs/posts/steamdeck_guide.md

 To install podman, [refer to the install guide](install_podman_static.md#):

 - Download the latest release of `podman-launcher` and place it in your home and rename it to `podman`, this example will use `~/.local/bin`
 - Setup `deck` user password using:
   - `passwd`
-- Setup `deck` user uidmap
+- Setup `deck` user uidmap:
   - `sudo touch /etc/subuid /etc/subgid`
   - `sudo usermod --add-subuid 100000-165535 --add-subgid 100000-165535 deck`

 And `podman` is ready to use!